 Bojoko: Given what seems to be a crackdown on the industry's lax principles and the New Gaming Act which came into effect in July 2018, does the MGA plan on following in the UK's footsteps and implementing new rules and changes in regulation?
 For example, would you be making forfeitable bonuses (so that players have access to their deposit at all times) a must for online casinos?

-HF: We are strong believers in the benefits that can arise when regulators share best practices among themselves.
+SP: We are strong believers in the benefits that can arise when regulators share best practices among themselves.
 We always keep an eye open for what other reputable regulators do and we do meet with them on a regular basis to discuss different ideas.

 For the time being, forfeitable casino bonuses specifically are not one of our priorities, however, no measure is off the table, and we continue to focus on making sure gambling is as safe and free from crime as possible.

 Last year alone we conducted 33 AML onsite inspections to make sure that operators were in line with the 4th anti-money laundering directive.
-In 2019 this will still be one of the main priorities and we have another 40 inspections lined up.
+In 2019, this will still be one of the main priorities, and we have another 40 inspections lined up.

-Bojoko: Is there an opportunity for regulators to apply blockchain technology to introduce greater transparency within these processes and the industry-at-large?
+Bojoko: Is there an opportunity for regulators to apply blockchain technology to introduce greater transparency within these processes and the industry at large?
 Malta has dived headfirst into the adoption and regulation of crypto and blockchain and the existing iGaming business infrastructure seems ripe for this kind of implementation.

-HF: As regulators, it's not that we need blockchain to have transparency, because licensees are already obliged by law to give us access to the data we need to achieve our regulatory objectives.
+SP: As regulators, it's not that we need blockchain to have transparency, because licensees are already obliged by law to give us access to the data we need to achieve our regulatory objectives.

 This said, we are aware that some of our operators are looking at blockchain as a technology solution for some parts of their business proposition, whilst some others are looking at cryptocurrencies as a payment solution.